Ridge Regularized Estimation of VAR Models for Inference: Introduction

 \paragraph{Outline.}

 Section \ref{section:ridge_var} provides a discussion of the ridge penalty and the ridge VAR estimator.
-In Section \ref{section:Ridge_Shrinkage} I deal with the properties of ridge-induced shrinkage in the autoregressive coefficients.
-Section \ref{section:asymptotic_theory} contains the main theoretical results regarding asymptotic theory and inference.
-I discuss the connections between frequentist and Bayesian ridge for VAR models within Section \ref{section:Bayesian_Ridge}.
+In Section \ref{section:ridge_shrinkage} I deal with the properties of ridge-induced shrinkage in the autoregressive coefficients.
+I discuss the connections between frequentist and Bayesian ridge for VAR models within Section \ref{section:bayesian_ridge}.
+Section \ref{section:standard_inference} develops the asymptotic theory and inference result in the case where there is no asymptotic shrinkage.
+This includes studying the property of cross-validation under dependence.
+Section \ref{section:inference_shrinkage} provides inference and CV results in a setting where some shrinkage of a subset of parameters is possible.
 Section \ref{section:monte_carlo_simulations} presents Monte Carlo simulations focused on impulse response estimation.
-Finally, Section \ref{sect:end} concludes.
+Section \ref{sect:end} concludes.
+Finally, the Appendix contains more detailed derivations, as well as all proofs and supplementary information.

 \paragraph{Notation.}